Miyanooooo/EE1L1-IP-1-Booming-Bass-Project/README.md

-# EE1L1 IP-1 "Booming Bass Project"
+# EE1L1 (IP-1) "Booming Bass Sound Amplifying System"

 The final report of the "Booming Bass Sound Amplifying System" Integrated Project-1 of BSc Electrical Engineering, where a full sound amplifying system was designed and built to obtain a smooth/flat acoustic response.
 The amplifying system consists of multiple subsystems.